MicrosoftDocs/memdocs/sccm/mdm/deploy-use/ios-hybrid-enrollment-using-apple-configurator.md

 ## Step 2: Predeclare devices to enroll with Setup Assistant

-In this step, you predeclare devices as corporate-owned by providing a list of hardware identifiers (IMEI or serial numbers) and assigning the enrollment profile to them.
+In this step, you predeclare devices as corporate-owned by providing a list of hardware identifiers (IMEI or serial numbers).

 For more information, see [Predeclare devices with IMEI and iOS serial number](predeclare-devices-with-hardware-id.md).
 When you're done with that task, return to this page to continue with the next step.

 ## Step 3: Export the profile to deploy to iOS devices